dailymuse/mithril-coat/README.md

 returns a jQuery selector that match the selector inside the $el.

 ### new coat.TemplatedView({})
-Extends coat.View and adds additional functionality for views that use mithril templates.
+Extends coat.View and adds additional functionality for views that use Mithril templates.

 All `coat.TemplatedView` expect a `template` property on instantiation.
 This will be the template that the view renders.

-If you want to pass model data to a view it should be done via the `state` property which is exposed to the mithril coat template.
+If you want to pass model data to a view it should be done via the `state` property which is exposed to the Mithril Coat template.

 Some things to note about Mithril Coat templated views:
-* each mithril coat template is wrapped in a div generated by mithril coat.
+* each Mithril Coat template is wrapped in a div generated by Mithril Coat.
-* mithril coat ensures that events are cleaned up on each redraw.
+* Mithril Coat ensures that events are cleaned up on each redraw.
-* mithril coat templates have a `view` tag to generate subviews, templated views clean up their subviews and all the events for these subviews.
+* Mithril Coat templates have a `view` tag to generate subviews, templated views clean up their subviews and all the events for these subviews.
-* for views that are part of an SPA it is not necessary to pass in an `$el`, however for views that use `coat.initModule()` to initialize a mithril coat component it's necessary to pass an `$el` to the view object.
+* for views that are part of an SPA it is not necessary to pass in an `$el`, however for views that use `coat.initModule()` to initialize a Mithril Coat component it's necessary to pass an `$el` to the view object.

 ```javascript
 var sampleTemplate = require("./template.coat")